 Health SA Gesondheid reserves the right to use the facility of Turnitin in any stage of the peer review process.

 HSAG is looking forward to receive your revised article before or on 14 March 2012.

+I sincerely do hope that we have managed to address all queries and implement all corrections.